icinganalysis/icinganalysis.github.io/content/NACA-TN-2799.md

 then given by
 ![Equation 6](images/naca-tn-2799/Equation6.png)

 Reference 2 is NACA-ARR-5G13.
-It is an alternative Not the only scenario presented) that was considered to the assumption that the water drops are in equilibrium with the air as they approach an object.
+It is an alternative that was considered (not the only scenario presented) to the assumption that the water drops are in equilibrium with the air as they approach an object.
 ![Equation 7](images/naca-tn-2799/Equation7.png)
 Equation 7 is an incompressible approximation of Bernoulli's Law.